kdl-org/kdl/SPEC.md

 between real numbers, integers, and floating point numbers.
 It's up to individual implementations to determine how to represent KDL numbers.

-There are four syntaxes for Numbers: Decimal, Hexadecimal, Octal, and Binary.
+There are five syntaxes for Numbers: Keywords, Decimal, Hexadecimal, Octal, and Binary.

-* All numbers may optionally start with one of `-` or `+`, which determine whether they'll be positive or negative.
+* All non-[Keyword](#keyword-numbers) numbers may optionally start with one of `-` or `+`, which determine whether they'll be positive or negative.
 * Binary numbers start with `0b` and only allow `0` and `1` as digits, which may be separated by `_`.
 They represent numbers in radix 2.
 * Octal numbers start with `0o` and only allow digits between `0` and `7`, which may be separated by `_`.
 They represent numbers in radix 8.
 * Hexadecimal numbers start with `0x` and allow digits between `0` and `9`, as well as letters `A` through `F`, in either lower or upper case, which may be separated by `_`.
 They represent numbers in radix 16.